Course Overview

 Adaptive Reuse Concepts

-This unit will introduce the key principles and issues surrounding adaptive reuse, which may include sustainable design, heritage, conservation, materials, policy and planning, interiors and urbanism, and more.
-Learning will take place via lectures, seminars, and workshops, culminating in a report that captures this exploration of the field and will allow students to define their specialist areas of interest for use in future units.
+This module will introduce the key principles and issues surrounding adaptive reuse, which may include sustainable design, heritage, conservation, materials, policy and planning, interiors and urbanism, and more.
+Learning will take place via lectures, seminars, and workshops, culminating in a report that captures this exploration of the field and will allow students to define their specialist areas of interest for use in future modules.

 Adaptive Reuse Design